rosinaSav/NAS_code/debugging/README.md

-Scripts in here run in parent directory but stored for reference.
+Scripts in here need to be run in parent directory but stored for reference.